corlard3y/fly-buy/README.md

-An e-commerce store built using MERN stack.
+An e-commerce store developed using Tailwind,React/Redux,Node JS,Express and MongoDB